MartynFitzgerald/UWE-DirectMe-API/README.md

 ![AWS 9](./git_screenshots/aws9.png)
 16. Go back to the 'Configuration' and edit the 'Database'.
 ![AWS 10](./git_screenshots/aws10.png)
-17. Create a database, with all the details shown below however, create a unique password.
+17. Create a database with all the details shown below, however, create a unique password.
 ![AWS 11](./git_screenshots/aws11.png)
 18. Using MySQL Workbench connect to the database just created.
 ![AWS 11](./git_screenshots/db12.png)
 19. Create a new schema called 'DirectMe'.
 20. Execute the DirectMe.sql into the schema created.